 It’s also absolutely necessary to address behavior issues in the cat’s own environment because their learning and memory and innate gene-encoded behavior is so tied to their resources and living space.
 The behavior plan you will be following in your home and most importantly, in the cat’s own environment, are progressive and develop over time and it does not require multiple in-home visits.
 The majority of our clients provide photos and videos of the cat’s environment in addition to the 12 page feline behavior history form.
 We can perform in-home consultations also if you choose and if it’s determined by the clinic that an in-home visit is necessary for the particular behavior issue(s).

 Cat behavior is very different than dog behavior and there will be no direct training you will be doing with your cats as you would be with a dog.
 A behaviorist with formal study in animal behavior knows this very important fact and that changing a cat’s behavior must be done differently.
-As long as you can follow instructions, you can have 100% success in solving your cat’s behavior issue by speaking with the clinic by phone or video as thousands of our clients have since 1999 and in over 30 countries.
+As long as you can follow instructions, you can have 100% success in solving your cat’s behavior issue by speaking with the clinic by phone or video as thousands of our clients have since we’ve been in practice 25 years.

 Why cadging free tips off the internet or from regular medical vets who are not experts in cat behavior (we have many vet clients) doesn’t address cat behavior?
 Cat behavior is complex and understanding this complexity does not happen through the internet and more than likely not with a vet that has had no behavior curriculum in vet school or specialized behavior training or formal study in animal behavior.

 Q: Can you really solve my cat’s problem over the phone or video?